individual-ice-cream-cake-featured image

 Easy Individual Ice Cream Cakes Pirouette Cookies

 Do you need an easy dessert?
-Well, today I’m sharing easy individual ice cream cakes with Pirouette cookies and brownies.
-These are fast to make and everyone will be WOWED!
+Today, I’m sharing easy individual ice cream cakes with Pirouette cookies and brownies.
+These mini ice cream cakes are fast to make, and everyone will be WOWED!

 Jump to Recipe

-Begin by making Duncan Hines brownies in a 9 x 13 pan and make them in the chocolate fudge style.
-This especially makes this dessert decadent.
+Begin by making Duncan Hines brownies in a 9 x 13 pan.
+Make them in the chocolate fudge style.
+This makes this dessert decadent.

-Step 2: Add Cookie Halves to the Side of the Pan
+Step 2: Break the Pirouette Cookies in Half Add Cookies to the Side of the Pan

-While they are baking begin breaking Pirouette Cookies.
-Make these the height of the pan of your springform pan.
-I found these at Walmart in case you have a hard time finding these cookies.
-Make these the height of the pan of your springform pan.
+While the chocolate fudge brownies are baking, begin breaking the Pirouette Cookies.
+I found these at Walmart in case you have difficulty finding Piroutte cookies.
+Make these the height of your springform pan.

 Pirouette cookies broken

-Generally, I enjoy serving individual-size desserts after a large meal.
+Generally, I enjoy serving individual desserts after a large meal.

 Making the right size brownie